Amansharma10101/Tatkal-Ticket-Booking-Automation/README.md

 # 🚂 IRCTC Ticket Booking Automation

-A **TypeScript-based automation tool** that automates the complete IRCTC train ticket booking process.
+A **Node.js automation tool** that automates the complete IRCTC train ticket booking process.

 ## ✨ What It Does